-I'm ashamed to admit that I've lived on Deer Isle for nine years and up until a week ago, had never been to Isle au Haut.
+I'm ashamed to admit that I've lived on Deer Isle, Maine for nine years and up until a week ago, had never been to Isle au Haut.
 Something always managed to get in the way of taking the 45 minute boat trip from Stonington to the "High Island" and spending the day hiking the trails that are part of Acadia National Park.
-When guests at Pilgrim's Inn would ask me about taking a trip to the island, my descriptions were a bit sketchy when asked what it was like to bike or hike the terrain.
+When guests at Pilgrim's Inn, our coastal Maine bed & breakfast, would ask me about taking a trip to the island, my descriptions of biking or hiking the terrain were a bit sketchy.

 So when visiting family members proposed a trip to the island, I jumped at the chance.
 The weather was perfect, and not a breath of wind disturbed the water on our way over.
 Due to a late start to the season, few people were headed out on the only morning boat that Sunday in June.

-Once we arrived at the Town Landing we were met by a park ranger who gave us valuable information about biking and hiking on the island.
+Once we arrived at the Town Landing we were met by a Acadia National Park ranger who gave us valuable information about biking and hiking on the island.
 The best tip she gave was to start with the hardest biking first by taking the road up from the boat to the right.

 We started out cycling on pavement for a mile or so, which then turned to an unpaved road of hard packed dirt and light gravel, which was easy going.
 But as we were warned by the ranger and the boat crew, once we got into the Acadia Park land, this section of "unpaved road" was much rougher.
 While technically a road, the conditions seemed more "off-road like" from my "middle aged but in decent shape" perspective, with rocks, tree roots, and deep ruts, along with some inclines that started to challenge my 50 year old muscles.

 After spending most of the hardest biking in a wooded section, we were greeted by cool ocean